Ignoramuses/bing-bing-wahoo/README.md

 Bringing the physics of Super Mario 64 to Minecraft, one wahoo at a time.<br>
 Made for ModFest 1.17.
 # Features
-Bing Bing Wahoo has a variety of features designed to fill your wahooing needs. <br>
+Bing Bing Wahoo has a variety of features designed to fill your wahooing needs.
+To get started, craft yourself a Mysterious Cap with 5 wool in the helmet formation.<br>
 - Double / Triple Jump
     - After jumping, jump again shortly after you land to jump higher!
     - The 3rd jump in a row (Triple Jump) will make you do a flip!